BrainJS/brain.js/README.md

 Download the latest [brain.js for browser](https://raw.githubusercontent.com/harthur-org/brain.js/master/browser.js).
 Training is computationally expensive, so you should try to train the network offline (or on a Worker) and use the `toFunction()` or `toJSON()` options to plug the pre-trained network into your website.

 # Training
 Use `train()` to train the network with an array of training data.
 The network has to be trained with all the data in bulk in one call to `train()`.
-The more training patterns, the longer it probably takes to train, and the better the network will be at classifying new patterns.
+More training patterns will probably take longer to train, but will usually result in a network better at classifying new patterns.

 ### Data format
 Each training pattern should have an `input` and an `output`, both of which can be either an array of numbers from `0` to `1` or a hash of numbers from `0` to `1`.
 For the [color contrast demo](https://brain.js.org/) it looks something like this: